Applying the Momentum Indicator to Trading Strategy

 This too has its problems, mainly the whipsaw problem mentioned above.
 This can be somewhat alleviated by once again only taking trade signals in the trending direction, as described above.
 In this case, if the trend is down, only take short trades after the indicator has moved above the moving average and then drops below.
 Exit the short trade when the indicator moves above the moving average.

 Since there are now two indicators being used, you will need to test out various moving average lengths and momentum indicator setting to find a combination that works for your trading style.

 Divergence should never be used on its own, as it is not reliable.
 It should only be used to help confirm trade signals produced by other strategies.
 If using the indicator for divergence, be aware of the quirks of the indicator.
 For example, if the price rises strongly but then moves sideways, the momentum indicator will rise and then start dropping.
 This is not a bad sign.
-The indicator is just showing, in a different way, what is visible on the price chart: the price had a lot of momentum, and now it has very little (dropping momentum), but that doesn't mean the price is going to drop (see Don't Trade MACD Divergence Until You Read This for more on divergence).
+The indicator is just showing, in a different way, what is visible on the price chart: the price had a lot of momentum, and now it has very little (dropping momentum), but that doesn't mean the price is going to drop.

-The momentum indicator isn't going to give a trader much information over and above what can be seen just by looking at the price chart itself.
-If the price is moving aggressively higher, this will be visible on the price chart and on the momentum indicator.
-The momentum indicator can be useful for spotting subtle shifts in the force of buying or selling though, mainly through the use of divergence (but be aware of the quirks).
-The momentum indicator is best used in conjunction with a price action trading strategy, providing confirmation as opposed to using the indicator to generate trade signals on its own.
+The momentum indicator is not going to give a trader much information beyond what can be seen just by looking at the price chart itself.
+If the price moves aggressively higher, this will be visible on the price chart and on the momentum indicator.
+The momentum indicator can, however, be useful for spotting subtle shifts in the force of buying or selling though, mainly through the use of divergence (but be aware of the quirks).
+The formula is best used in conjunction with a price action trading strategy, providing confirmation as opposed to using the indicator to generate trade signals on its own.